StijnTB/CrosswordPuzzleBot-docs/docs/global_introduction.md

 ---

 # Global Project Information

 ## About us

 Welcome!
-We are Stijn Boschloo and Joram Heek, the creators of a WordFeud bot (which you probably know since you have found this site).
-We first want to give a short introduction to help you better understand our project and its structure.
+We are Stijn Boschloo and Joram Heek, the creators of a WordFeud bot (which you probably already know since you have found this site).
+You are reading this because we want to give you a short introduction to help you better understand our work and its structure, because it is not just a standard development project.
 We are 2 Dutch high school students from VWO 6 and this bot is our PWS: our 'ProfielWerkStuk', a final project for any student in their last year of secondary education.
-This means that we had to spend 80 hours on either a research project or a product and make a report about the process and the results.
+This means that we had to spend 80 hours on either a research project or a product and make a report about the process and the result.
 We chose to do our PWS in Computer Science, since we both have an affinity for it.
 The idea to make a bot for WordFeud came from Joram, who plays it at a high level.
-We realized that there has not been done that much for this specific subject, or at least not as far as we could see, and decided to try and see how advanced and strategic we could make a bot while steering clear of AI and Machine Learning.
-Due to this chosen path, any decision the bot makes is fully based on strategies we coded, allowing for a much deeper understanding of those decisions.

 ## About this website